 Most people who visit Cairns make a trip to Kuranda, whether by car or on the Kuranda Skyrail and Train.
 So what is best?
 Are the Kuranda Skyrail and Train worth the money?
 This guide and review will help you make your mind up.

 I would like to respectfully acknowledge the Djabugay People, the Traditional Owners, and First People of these lands.
 I would like to pay my respects to the Elders past, present, and future, for they hold the memories, the traditions, the culture, and hopes of the Djabugay People.

-Should I travel to Kuranda by car or Skyrail and Train?
+Should I travel to Kuranda by car or Skyrail and Scenic Train?

 It’s an easy half-hour drive from Cairns into the hinterland to the small town of Kuranda.
 Yet, the best reason for visiting this pretty place is the journey.
 This is where the real experience lies.

 Location and how to get to Kuranda Skyrail from Cairns